aspeakman/SolisControl/README.md

     forecast_remaining: 'solcast_pv_forecast_forecast_remaining_today' # entity id of Solcast remaining energy today (kWh) - in 'sensor' domain
     # forecast_remaining: 'energy_production_today_remaining' #  alternative entity id of Forecast.Solar remaining energy today (kWh) - in 'sensor' domain
     morning_requirement: 12.0 # ideal target kWh level for rest of the day (solar predicted + battery reserve) at morning charge period
-    # zero means morning charging will be actively turned off each day
+    # zero means morning charging will be actively turned off each day (a negative number will disable any action in the morning)
+    # can also be the id of an entity which defines this value eg a helper = 'input_number.morning_reserve'
     evening_requirement: 5.0 # ideal target kWh level for rest of the day (solar predicted + battery reserve) at evening discharge period
-    # zero means evening discharging will be actively turned off each day
+    # zero means evening discharging will be actively turned off each day (a negative number will disable any action in the evening)
+    # can also be the id of an entity which defines this value eg a helper = 'input_number.evening_reserve'
     cron_before: 20 # minutes before start of periods below to set charging/discharging times
     forecast_uplift: 1.0 # multiplication factor for forecast values if they prove to be pessimistic or optimistic
     solis_control: